regisd/regisd.github.io/_posts/2011-04-08-doxia-module-for-markdown-syntax.md

 Tonight, I have made a quick and dirty Doxia module based on the MarkdownJ library.

-I&rsquo;ll try to publish it tomorrow.
+I’ll try to publish it tomorrow.
 At least, I should bring the [doxia-module-markdown project page](http://code.google.com/p/doxia-module-markdown/) back.

-**Edit:** I don&rsquo;t maintain this project any more.
+**Edit:** I don’t maintain this project any more.
 The good news is that there is a [fork on github](https://github.com/larrycai/doxia-module-markdown).